 One note on the legal section: Alpine’s live Terms and Conditions page was not fully crawlable during part of the research flow, so the contract-risk section below is based on the T&C text reviewed during research and the official T&C page link itself.
 The safest approach is still to verify the latest T&C directly before buying.

-Alpine Funded overview
+Alpine Funded Overview

 Alpine Funded is a Switzerland-based prop firm offering simulated funded accounts across forex, indices, commodities, and crypto.
 Its offer is centered on two products: Base Camp for instant funding and Peak for evaluation-based funding.